Agoons20/Uncovering-Patterns-in-Uber-Pickups-in-New-York/README.md

 #### Result:
 The analysis provided actionable insights for Uber’s NYC operations:
-•	**Borough Optimization:** Manhattan drives the majority of pickups, followed by Brooklyn and Queens.
-Focus driver allocation in these areas to maximize revenue.
-EWR’s zero pickups suggest data issues or limited Uber presence in 2015, warranting further investigation.
+- **Borough:** Manhattan drives most pickups, followed by Brooklyn and Queens.

-•	**Time-Based Scheduling:** Evening hours (5–10 PM) and weekends show higher demand.
-Increase driver availability during these periods and consider surge pricing to capitalize on peak times.

-•	**Holiday Strategy:** Holidays, especially in Manhattan, boost pickups.
-Plan for increased demand with targeted promotions or driver incentives during holidays.

-•	**Weather Planning:** Warmer temperatures slightly increase pickups, while precipitation and snow reduce demand.
-Adjust driver schedules during adverse weather to optimize costs.

-•	**Data Quality:** Handling missing borough values preserved 10.46% of the data, ensuring robust insights.
-The EWR anomaly highlights the need for data validation to avoid misleading conclusions.
+- **Time:** Evening and weekend peaks suggest commuter and leisure demand.

+- **Holiday:** Slight increase in demand, likely tourism-driven.

+- **Weather:** Weak effects on pickups, with temperature having slightly positive effect on demands, precipitation/snow having a slightly negative effect on demand.

+- **EWR:** Zero pickups are surprising for an airport, possibly due to data issues or Uber’s limited airport service in 2015.

+**Business Insights:**
+- Allocate more drivers to Manhattan, Brooklyn, and Queens, especially during evening hours (5–10 PM) and weekends.
+Or make driver compensation slightly highly for these three boroughs.
+- Plan for slight demand spikes on holidays for the availability of vehicles, particularly in Manhattan, possibly due to tourism.
+- Weather has a minor impact, but prepare for reduced demand during heavy rain or snow.
+Also, give drivers more incentives during low precipitation periods to maintain service to the population.
+-
 These insights enable Uber to allocate drivers efficiently, adjust pricing dynamically, and plan for seasonal and weather-related demand fluctuations, improving operational efficiency and customer satisfaction.